erikfredner/podcasting/slides.md

 1. Install Audacity (or GarageBand if you'd rather)
 2. Record yourself speaking for two minutes about one of your **habits**: what you make for breakfast, how you write an essay, what you do to relax, etc.
 3. Listen to the recording.
-Choose something to cut and cut it.
+Cut something.
+Add music.
 4. Listen to your edited recording.
-5. What, if anything, seems wrong?
+5. What, if anything, seems off?
 How could you improve your process or result?

 # Resources